NLP-WCX/Seniment/README.md

 - Sentiment Tagging with Partial Labels using Modular Architectures (ACL 2019).
 [Paper]()

 - DOER: Dual Cross-Shared RNN for Aspect Term-Polarity Co-Extraction (ACL 2019).
 [Paper]()
+   - the joint approach is more feasible than the collapsed approach when integrating with neural networks because the combined tags of the latter may easily make the learned representation confused.
+   - The proposed dual cross-shared RNN framework (DOER) consists of two RNN-CRF models and a Cross-shared unit (CSU).

 - Context-aware Embedding for Targeted Aspect-based Sentiment Analysis (ACL 2019).
 [Paper](http://arxiv.org/abs/1906.06945)